 Warning: The unit should only be operated between 0 and 40°Celsius.
 If the unit is operated at a higher temperature, there is a possibility of a fire hazard.
+Charging the unit at a higher temperature will reduce the life of the battery and could cause permanent damage.
 If the temperature is changed rapidly from a cold environment to a hot environment, moisture can be created internally which can cause malfunction or damage the unit.
 Allow the unit to sit for 30 minutes without power applied to reduce any possibility of condensation.
+If the recommended charging temperature is exceeded a warning dialog will be displayed.
+If this occurs, disconnect the power adapter and allow the unit to cool before resuming charging.

-If the temperature rises above 60°Celsius a warning dialog will be given.
-If the temperature rises above 65°Celsius the unit will be turned OFF.
+If the temperature rises above 55°Celsius a warning dialog will be given.
+If the temperature rises above 65°Celsius the unit is automatically switched OFF.
 Under both conditions, an event will be added to the event log to show what happened.